Batch Processing in Paraview¶

 This is a main reason we go to all the effort to load our data into Paraview.
 We want to see it colored by a specified color scale to show flow structures or help us understand complex flow problems.
 The general approach to field coloring is to first change to the last time step, create our coloring scale from that data range, and apply our desired color scale.

-Here we are coloring by velocity magnitude, which is associated with the Cell paraview data.
-Most M-Star data will output data as cell centered, so you typically want to show coloring by Cell centers.
+Here we are coloring by velocity magnitude, which is associated with the cell Paraview data.
+Most M-Star data will output data as cell-centered, so you typically want to show coloring by cell centers.
 The “GetColorTransferFunction” returns the color scale itself for a given data channel.
 Here we instruct Paraview to use the Viridis color scale.
 The selection of color scale can be a topic of discussion all on its own.
 The Viridis color scale was developed by visualization experts and tends to look good.
-It also has the advantage of being accessible by color blind individuals.
+It also has the advantage of being accessible by color-blind individuals.

 Finally, the color bar itself is added to the 3D window.
 Positioning, font, and sizing can all be controlled by interacting with the “bar” variable here.